openharmony/docs/en/application-dev/media/camera-recording-case.md

     console.error(`Failed to add cameraInput. error: ${JSON.stringify(err)}`);
   }

   // Create a preview output stream.
-For details about the surfaceId parameter, see the XComponent.
-The preview stream is the surface provided by the XComponent. let previewOutput: camera.PreviewOutput | undefined = undefined;
+For details about the surfaceId parameter, see the <XComponent>.
+The preview stream is the surface provided by the <XComponent>. let previewOutput: camera.PreviewOutput | undefined = undefined;
   try {
     previewOutput = cameraManager.createPreviewOutput(previewProfilesArray[0], surfaceId);